svecosystem/formsnap/content/introduction.md

 export { Form, Field, Label, Input, Description, Validation };
 ```

 If aliasing isn't your cup of tea either, there are alternative ways to use Formsnap that while a bit more verbose, still provide the same functionality, while giving you the ability to use native HTML elements or your own custom components.
-You can read more about this in the [Bring Your Own](/docs/bring-your-own) section of the docs.
+You can read more about this in the [Headless usage](/docs/headless-usage) section of the docs.

 To get started using Formsnap, head over to the [Getting Started](/docs/getting-started) section of the docs, where you'll learn how to install and use the library.